-- Changes of Major only take effect on the first day of a new semester.
+- Changes of Major only take effect on the first day of a new semester during which the student is enrolled in courses.
 To be considered, requests must be submitted at least fifteen working days before the end of the current semester; otherwise, the request will be considered for the next available semester. - Students requesting a change of major should remember to consider add/drop deadlines.
-Requests for change of major do not exempt students from the add/drop policies at the Institute. - A student may register for courses in any major prior to the deadline for adding a course, but it is recommended that the student speaks to their academic advisor if they have not yet had their request for a change of major approved. - Students should speak to the degree program faculty if they have specific questions about transferring from one degree program to another.
+Requests for change of major do not exempt students from the add/drop policies at the Institute. - A student may register for courses in any major prior to the deadline for adding a course, but it is recommended

+- that the student speaks to their academic advisor if they have not yet had their request for a change of major approved. - Students should speak to the degree program faculty if they have specific questions about transferring from one degree program to another.